The required documents vary depending on the course you're applying to.

 If you're still registered for your current course, or your undergraduate or postgraduate results are still pending, please provide an interim transcript of your results to date.

 Any offer you're made will be conditional and subject to completion of the course concerned at a specified level.

 You will need to provide one reference.
 You only need to supply the details of your reference at the point you submit your application.
 Your referees will be contacted automatically by email and asked to provide a reference for you.

 This is an important part of the selection process, so it's in your interest to make sure that your referees are both appropriate and informative.
 You should provide an academic reference if you have graduated within the last five years.

 If you do not provide an email address for a referee you must ask them to send us references directly and provide them with a copy of our Guidance for references (PDF , 27kb).

-These documents can be provided during the application process, and after you've submitted your application via You@York: our applicant portal that you'll get access to after you submit your application.
+These documents can be provided both during the application process, and after you've submitted your application via You@York.

 Some courses require a sample of your written work to further demonstrate your suitability.
 If you're required to submit written work, the details of what is required will be in the application form.
 To help you prepare see courses with written work requirements.

 A personal statement can be included as part of your application.
 For some courses it forms a part of the assessment process.
 Details of what to include in your personal statement will be provided during the application process.
 To help you prepare see course-specific requirements for personal statements.